matthieuvigne/nemo_bldc/src/nemo_bldc/doc/user_manual.md

  - $\rho$, the reduction ratio
  - $U$, the input voltage

-Additionnaly, a motor also has a name, used to create a legend.
+Additionally, a motor also has a name, used to create a legend.

 These parameters can be set manually through the GUI, in the motor configuration widget shown below.\
 ![](Figures/motor_creation_widget.png)

-To help you enter these values correctly, clicking on the "Helper" button will bring a dialog which will compute the corresponding per-phase value from datasheet information (e.g. line to line values, delta motors, magnet caracterized in terms of $k_v$, $k_t$ or $k_e$...)
+To help you enter these values correctly, clicking on the "Helper" button will bring a dialog which will compute the corresponding per-phase value from datasheet information (e.g. line to line values, delta motors, magnet characterized in terms of $k_v$, $k_t$ or $k_e$...)
 ![](Figures/motor_creation_helper.png)